Land Conservation

 Our Land Conservation Program

-The District helps local land trusts conserve land in the watershed by providing funding for eligible projects.
-Our Watershed Land Conservation Program uses a formula to determine a recommended funding level for each conservation project.
-The formula estimates how much the land protects water quality to determine its value.
-The District may provide up to 25% of the value of land.
-Since adopting the funding formula in 2013, the District has helped protect over 5,000 acres of valuable forestland.
+PWD helps local land trusts conserve land in the watershed by providing funding for eligible projects.
+We have contributed financially to transactions that protected watershed forests from development since 2000.
+By 2013, we formalized our Watershed Land Conservation Program through which we evaluate projects for their water quality value to determine a recommended funding level for each conservation project, not to exceed 25% of the appraised value of the land or easement.
+Since 2000, PWD has helped protect nearly 15,000 acres of valuable forestland.
 The map below shows all of the conserved land in the watershed.
-The properties in pink are ones that were conserved with some financial support from the District.
-For more information contact kness@pwd.org.
+The properties in pink are ones that were conserved with financial support from PWD.
+For more information contact cbrown@pwd.org.

 Our Land Conservation Program: Explore a StoryMap: Forever Forests for Sebago Lake